 And I realized that I need to change what I’m doing with Quistic.

 I have actually known this for a while.
-So I’m going to start testing new things, which means a bunch of the courses I offer at Quistic will disappear.
+So I’m going to start reading through sites that have been on my get-ideas-here list for a while, like Detailed and McMansion Hell.
+And I’ll be testing new ideas, which means a bunch of the courses I offer at Quistic will disappear.
 This is your fair warning.
 I’m doing a 50% off sale for the next week so you can get the courses you want before they are gone.